 Click here to access the application for the 2016-2017 Inside the Middle East program

 SALTT imparts an appreciation, knowledge, and analysis for developing lifelong insights into strategy, leadership, and followership along with values and ethical considerations.
 Participants study and consider the implications of strategy and leadership in relation to contemporary geopolitics.
-Students utilize the Allied invasion of Normandy during WWII as a case study and travel to Europe to learn from and meet with scholars, experts, and residents of the region.
+Students examine the current challenges in U.S.-Russian relations, and then put their knowledge into practice by developing strategies to manage and improve one of the most important, yet strained, relationships in the world today.

 Women in Leadership is designed to study the intersection of gender issues and leadership components and to learn about the evolution of women in politics, athletics, business, media, law, and science.
 Students meet for discussions focusing on relevant topics, attend sessions in Washington, D.C., and attend dinners and working lunches.
 The program culminates in a symposium where students present semester-long research projects.